slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"Everybody wants to hire the best.
 Few of them actually pay them like they’re the best."
 -- Naval Ravikant [1974]*

-Respect them and you’ll never respect them if you don’t reward them accordingly.
+Respect them, and you’ll never respect them if you don’t reward them accordingly.

 Hints:

-- Use «golden handcuffs» offering your new hires the ability to earn as much as they want, provided that they are earning you even more income in the process.
-Usually people leave managers, not companies.
+- Use «golden handcuffs»: offer hires the ability to earn as much as they want, provided they generate even more income for you.
+People usually leave managers, not companies.
-- Smart people will not work extremely hard just for money.
+- Smart people won’t work extremely hard just for money.
-- Good employees are not easy to find.
-It takes some real *chutzpah* to make someone do your work for insufficient compensation while you rake in the big bucks.
+- Good employees are hard to find.
+It takes real chutzpah to expect someone to do your work for insufficient pay while you profit heavily.
-- Asking for a raise.
-Don’t get discouraged if you get a «no».
-Simply thank them for their time and ask «What specific outcomes would be required to receive this raise within the next 3-6 months?» If they can’t answer this question, you should probably find another employer.
+- Asking for a raise: Don’t get discouraged by a «no».
+Thank them, then ask: «What specific outcomes would be required to receive this raise within the next 3–6 months?» If they can’t answer, consider finding another employer.

 > *"Train employees well enough they could get another job, but treat them well enough so they never want to."
 -- Kevin Kelly [1952]*